 We at Inspire2Rise are always on the lookout for new ways to improve our site experience.
-Just imagine how jumpy we became when a friend i.e. Rajesh Namase from Techlila told us about a two-line script which could make our website seem extremely fast to the end user.
+Just imagine how jumpy we became when a friend i.e. Rajesh Namase from Techlila told us about a two-line script that could make our website seem extremely fast to the end-user.
 From the sound of it, all of this felt too good to be true.
 We used to make so much content around website speed optimization at a given point of time that it almost felt like all those hours spent mastering the art of web page speed optimization was pointless.
 If anyone could just put in a two-line code and have a faster website wouldn’t life be so easy!
 But in our Instant.Page review we are going to tell you exactly about the same.
 It’s really that easy!

 Table of Contents

 So simply put the whole web works on the basis of web pages and latency.
 It does take some time for you to actually go through the motion of hovering over a link and clicking it.
 What if a site knew what you were gonna do and preload that page in the viewport in the time that it took you to hover over the said link?
 Exactly that’s what’s Instant.Page does.

 There has been a surge in Internet bandwidth and speed in recent years.
 But despite that, the web, in general, seems like a slow experience.
 The Internet has not kept pace with the speeds of our broadband connection simply because of latency issues.
 Latency is the biggest roadblock when it comes to achieving really fast web performance.